Wonder Women (2022 film): Production

 The makers announced the film with a peculiar campaign where the star cast took to their social media handles with a picture of a positive pregnancy kit, followed by a conversational video reel, in character, where they spoke about various facets of pregnancy.

 Reception

 Critical reception

-The film received mixed response from critics and audience.
 Janani K of India Today stated that the film is an ode to sisterhood.
 Nandini Ramnath of Scroll.in stated that the film is tribute to female solidarity.
-Anna M. M. Vetticad called the writing "superficial" and wrote, "Wonder Women also belongs to that category of films coming from Malayalam filmmakers who seem to believe that cosmopolitanism and coolth can be conveyed only by English and Hindi, never by Malayalam."